geoff-project/coi/docs/tutorial.md

 Nonetheless, the COI provide way to implement fully flexible and customized plotting facilities for your optimization problem.
-This is provided through the `render()` method, which has been taken over from the [OpenAI Gym][Gym] interface for reinforcement learning.
+This is provided through the {meth}`~cernml.coi.Problem.render` method, which has been taken over from the [OpenAI Gym][Gym] interface for reinforcement learning.

 ### The mechanics

-The way it works is that every time the [`render()`][cernml.coi.Problem.render] method is called on a problem, it should visualize its current state in some way.
+The way it works is that every time the {meth}`~cernml.coi.Problem.render` method is called on a problem, it should visualize its current state in some way.
 (In our case, the current state is the latest readings from the BPMs.)
 The way in which this should happen is the *render mode*, which is passed to the method as a string.

 A few render modes have already been predefined by [Gym][] and the COI package.
-You can find the full list in the [API docs][cernml.coi.Problem.render].
+You can find the full list in the [API docs](cernml.coi.Problem.render).
 The ones that interest us are:

 - `"human"`: The default render mode.
 The problem should present itself on the